threader/PC-Tuning/docs/physical-setup.md

 - Avoid Single-Channel & mixing/matching memory

-- Ensure your GPU is in the top slot & check that it is running at it's rated bandwith while running the built-in render test
+- Ensure your GPU is in the top slot & check that it is running at it's rated bandwith in GPU-Z while running the built-in render test

     - See [media/gpuz-bus-interface.png](../media/gpuz-bus-interface.png)